Oxford Symposium in School-Based Family Counseling

-Symposium members come from diverse professional disciplines and include: counselor educators, teacher educators, social workers, special educators, school administrators, counselors and principals, psychologists, family therapists, physicians, psychiatrists, experts in counseling theory and practitioners in social psychology, public policy and the law.
+Symposium members come from diverse professional disciplines and include: counselor educators, teachers, social workers, special educators, school administrators, counselors, principals, psychologists, family therapists, physicians, psychiatrists, experts in counseling theory and practitioners in sociology, social psychology, public policy and the law.

 What Participants Like Best About the Symposium

 “The relaxed, collegial atmosphere – opportunities to learn, to share, to have fun.
 Well organized.”